Lord Peter Goldsmith KC (Chair)

 He became the UK head of Europol, Interpol, Sirene and European extradition in 2016 with a global team of officers in Warrington, The Hague, Lyon, Singapore, Gibraltar and the Caribbean.
 He was responsible for identifying Brexit contingencies as well introducing new technological solutions for managing risk and reducing demand.

 In May 2018 he was seconded to the Chief Officer Group of Cumbria Constabulary where he helped design a new neighbourhood policing model and develop a safer Cumbria strategy.

-Dr John Chisholm CBE, Chair, Medical Ethics Committee, British Medical Association
+Dr John Chisholm CBE, Past Chair, Medical Ethics Committee, British Medical Association

-Dr John Chisholm has been a member of the British Medical Association’s Medical Ethics Committee from 2004 and its Chair from 2014.
-He has served on numerous BMA and external groups on ethical issues, including the current NHS Confidentiality Code of Practice Expert Reference Group and the National Data Collaborative for Health and Care.
+Dr John Chisholm has been a member of the British Medical Association’s Medical Ethics Committee from 2004 to 2022 and its Chair from 2014 to 2021.
+He has served on numerous BMA and external groups on ethical issues, including the NHS Confidentiality Code of Practice Expert Reference Group and the National Data Collaborative for Health and Care.
 He has particular interests in human rights, organ donation, the confidentiality and security of personal health information, professionalism, and criminal justice.
 He has led for the Medical Ethics Committee on issues relating to the youth justice system, the use of solitary confinement and restraint, and on immigration detention.

 Elizabeth Morony, Partner, Clifford Chance LLP